Let’s Encrypt

 No more certificate fingerprints – only sasl auth instead

 Today I gave up on my attempt to allow relay via SSL certificate fingerprints.
 Instead, I will use sasl auth.
 Yesterday I wrote about my SMTP deliver test which broke when an SSL certificate was updated.
 Later that day, I finished writing scripts which delivered that fingerprint file to all hosts which needed it.
-Today,
+Today, I abandoned that approach in favor of sasl.
+From the time I decided to use sasl to my

 No more certificate fingerprints – only sasl auth instead Read More »